wlee88/the-movie-db/README.md

   the inverse of the background color average.
 - Would be nice if the app scrolled to the search bar when you click back when viewing a movie.
-- Hide the keyboard when the user finishes searching for a movie (i.e presses enter) - I think this easily rectified by blurriing the search input.
+- Hide the keyboard when the user finishes searching for a movie (i.e presses enter or if the search results are loaded) - I think this is easily rectified by blurring the search input.
 - Currently API calls to retrieve movies are cached.
-It'd be great to have a background worker checking if this data is stale - and notify the user to refresh / re-retrieve the data.
-I believe this would create a better UX experience - the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
+It'd be great to have a background worker/process checking if the current data is stale - and notifies the user to refresh / re-retrieve the data.
+I believe this would create a better UX experience than refreshing the data on the user's behalf - the reason being that the user may not understand what is going on, may perceive the the auto refresh as a glitch and we will lose user's trust in our interface.
 - Would be great to remember where the user's position was when they clicked a movie and then went back.
 - Progressive image loading for the header.